shakfu/cyfaust/README.md

 - `cyfaust.interp`: wraps the faust interpreter and the rtaudio audio driver
 - `cyfaust.box`: wraps the faust box api
 - `cyfaust.signal`: wraps the faust signal api
-- `cyfaust.common`: commons utilities and classes
+- `cyfaust.common`: common utilities and classes

-Wrapping and modularization are mostly complete except for a few areas the task at hand is to create a test suite.
+Wrapping and modularization are mostly complete except for a few areas.
+Current focus is on creating a test suite.

 ## Usage